JPWILSON/VehicleDetection/WriteUp.md

 ## Window Splitting, HOG Subsampling and Heatmaps.

 I initially broke the image into 3 different size window sets (see cell 7 of the notebook) for the close, medium distance, and distant vehicles.
 The window sizes were 64px, 96px and 128px.
 These sets of windows, allocated using the 'sliding windows' function are then added together.
+I also experimented with various levels of overlap.
+75% seemed the best, but increased the number of windows to analyse by too much, and so I settled on an overlap of 50% which still achieved a level of redundancy, but at a lower cost.

 This method was too slow for the end process of running this pipeline on a video stream, and so a single function was later used that took the HOG features of the entire window, and then sub-sampled.
 I experimented with various scales from the original image size of 64 px and evenually settled on a scale of 1.3 - see code cell 8 of the notebook.

 At this point, the heatmap method was implemented as well, to show the number and location of the detections.
 Following this, the 'label' function, from the scipy.ndimage library was used for getting a single block around each car (but it didnt work when the view of 2 cars overlapped).
+The overlap of 50% was kept though.

+In addition, to speed up processing, the image was cut in half (that is, y_start started halfway down the image).
+This did the job intended, but may cause problems on other video streams, as covered in the Discussion below.

 ## Development